 Worried you’ll run into trouble when you’re filing your taxes?
 Try not to stress!
 You have a ton of resources available to you when it comes to filing with self-employment income.

-Most tax filing softwares have great blogs and help centers that have answers to common questions about filing taxes.
+Most tax filing software companies have great blogs and help centers that have answers to common questions about filing taxes.
 Check out TurboTax's support page for a preview.